-Migration and mobility: the question of childhood in Chinese and European cinema since 1945 was a 2011-2015 ARC Future Fellowship research project led by Professor Stephanie Hemelryk Donald, Future Fellow and Professor of Comparative Film and Cultural Studies, University of New South Wales.
-It’s known fondly as ‘The Dorothy Project’, after perhaps the most quintessential cinematic child-traveller, Dorothy in The Wizard of Oz.
+Migration and mobility: the question of childhood in Chinese and European cinema since 1945 was a 2011-2015, 2016-2018 ARC Future Fellowship research project led by Professor Stephanie Hemelryk Donald, as Future Fellow and Professor of Comparative Film and Cultural Studies, University of New South Wales.
+It was known fondly as ‘The Dorothy Project’, after perhaps the most quintessential cinematic child-traveller, Dorothy in The Wizard of Oz.
 Stephi is now Distinguished Professor of Film at the University of Lincoln (UK) https://staff.lincoln.ac.uk/583ad6c3-8802-496f-b439-91d60696ee84, where she is continuing work on migration and refugees and cinema, and welcomes contact on these matters.

 The book of the project, There’s No Place Like Home: The Migrant Child in World Cinema, was published by I B Tauris (Bloomsbury) in 2018.
 The book won a 2018 CHOICE Outstanding Academic Title award. ‘ a deeply felt, compassionate, necessary book’ (CHOICE citation.)

 “The Wizard of Oz brought many now-iconic tropes into popular culture: the yellow brick road, ruby slippers and Oz.
 But this book begins with Dorothy and her legacy as an archetypal touchstone in cinema for the child journeying far from home.
 In There’s No Place Like Home, distinguished film scholar Stephanie Hemelryk Donald offers a fresh interpretation of the migrant child as a recurring figure in world cinema.
 Displaced or placeless children, and the idea of childhood itself, are vehicles to examine migration and cosmopolitanism in films such as Le Ballon Rouge, Diamonds of the Night, Rabbit Proof Fence and Little Moth.
 Surveying fictional and documentary film from the post-war years until today, the author shows how the child is a guide to themes of place, self and being in world cinema.”

 Other publications from the project: